 IBS is a common digestive condition, with symptoms including abdominal pain, cramping, bloating, and either constipation or diarrhoea, or both.
 Symptoms vary between sufferers, and your own may vary day-to-day.

-Your GP can prescribe antispasmodics, laxatives or anti-diarrhoeals to help manage your symptoms, but many sufferers find their GP can be unsympathetic as IBS is not yet widely recognised as a serious disorder.
+Your GP can prescribe antispasmodics, laxatives or anti-diarrhoeas to help manage your symptoms, but many sufferers find their GP can be unsympathetic as IBS is not yet widely recognised as a serious disorder.

 Could it be a gluten intolerance?

-Found that helpful?
-We’ve got lots more advice and articles on how to look after your gut.
+Looking for more information?
+We’ve got lots more advice and articles on how to look after your gut here.